eefricker/Go-Reinforcement-Learning/README.md

 * `model.py`: Contains the Pytorch AlphaZeroNet model and state-to-tensor encoding
 * `mcts.py`: Monte-Carlo Tree Search.
 How the engine tests various moves from a given board state.
 * `trainer.py`: Has the main loop, complete_training_loop().
 Orchestrates self-play and learning.
-* 'GoNotebook.ipynb': Jupyter notebook that calls the training and confirms the results.
+* `GoNotebook.ipynb`: Jupyter notebook that calls the training and confirms the results.

 ## Results & Convergence